qwwaawwqq/RSA/README.md

 - **Decryption**: Decrypt a message using the RSA private key.
 - **File Handling**: Encrypt and decrypt messages are written to and read from files respectively.

-## Requirements
-- Python 3.x

 Usage
-Run the program with:
-python main.py

 Follow the on-screen prompts to:
 1. Generate Private and Public Keys
 2. Encrypt a Message